BigSoftVideo/DOTEbase/transcript-clip.md

 - Find the clip in the Clips Viewer, the Collection Viewer or a Search result.
 - Click the pencil icon or the delete icon.

+### Changing the scope of an existing T-Clip

+The scope of a T-Clip can be adjusted using the `Edit Selection` button at the top of the Edit T-Clip box.
+- Scroll to find the original clip.
+- Make a new selection for the scope of the T-clip by dragging the cursor from the onset to the offset character.
+- Click `APPLY NEW SELECTION` button.

 ### Sending a Transcript Clip to the Canvas